Romanticism; Eighteenth- and Nineteenth-Century British Literature; Radical Culture and the Politics of Literature

 Kevin Gilmartin studies social and political developments in British literature and print culture during the Age of Revolution, an era of social and political upheaval in Europe and the Americas from the late eighteenth century through the first half of the nineteenth century.
 Looking beyond literary texts, his research considers newspapers, periodicals, pamphlets, and other print forms to produce a more nuanced and finely grained account of the politics of literary culture.
 Primarily concerned with the cultural history of British radicalism, he has also written on the history of conservative movements and broadly considers how social and political change reshaped the role of writing and print in society.

 He is the author of three books, Print Politics: The Press and Radical Opposition in Early Nineteenth-Century England (Cambridge, 1996), Writing against Revolution: Literary Conservatism in Britain, 1790–1832 (Cambridge, 2007), and William Hazlitt: Political Essayist (Oxford, 2015).
-He co-edited with James Chandler the book Romantic Metropolis: The Urban Scene of British Culture, 1780–1840 (Cambridge, 2005), and another edited essay collection, Sociable Places: Locating Culture in Romantic-Period Britain, is forthcoming from Cambridge University Press.
+With James Chandler, he co-edited the book Romantic Metropolis: The Urban Scene of British Culture, 1780–1840 (Cambridge, 2005), and he recently edited the volume Sociable Places: Locating Culture in Romantic-Period Britain (Cambridge, 2017).
 His articles have appeared in several edited volumes and in such journals as Studies in Romanticism, ELH, Representations, and the Journal of British Studies.

 Gilmartin is currently at work on a study of shifting representations of poverty, and especially rural poverty, in Britain in the eighteenth and early nineteenth centuries, with a particular emphasis on the relationship between literary and aesthetic representations of the poor and social and political institutions that aimed to relieve poverty.